Guidelines

 In some ways, giving good suggestions is like coaching.
 Your job is to help your partner acheive something by giving direction and feedback that helps them achieve their goals.
 Being consistent and reliable is a core part of giving good suggestions.

-• Clear: the suggestion should be clear and easy to follow.
+• Clear: the suggestion should be clear, easy to follow, and include an unambiguous cue.

 • Context: the suggestion should make sense in the given context.